opencoweb/coweb/docs/java/deploy.rst

 To generate a deployment descriptor for a new coweb project, use the Maven `coweb_archetype` as described in the :ref:`maven-archetype` section.

 This archetype produces a deployment descriptor under :file:`src/main/webapp/WEB-INF.web.xml` in the project directory.
-The generated file configures one :class:`org.coweb.servlet.AdminServlet` and one `org.cometd.server.CometdServlet`_ managing any number of independent sessions.
+The generated file configures one `org.coweb.servlet.AdminServlet`_ and one `org.cometd.server.CometdServlet`_ managing any number of independent sessions.

 .. sourcecode:: xml